BOTULINUM TOXIN (BOTOX) INJECTIONS IN GENEVA

 Botox in Geneva

-Is Botox for men possible?
+Is Botox for men too ?

 botox action mechanism diagram

-How does Botox work on wrinkles?
+How does Botox work for wrinkles ?

-• Treatment of hyperhidrosis.
+• Treatment of hyperhidrosis (excessive sweating).

 L’injection de botox peut donner un résultat naturel ou figer la personne, cela dépend du souhait du patient et de la technique médicale employée.